clem-acs/tangled-nature/README.md

 # Tangled Nature Model in Rust

-The Tangled Nature model is a theoretical framework used to understand the evolution and dynamics of species in complex ecosystems.
+The Tangled Nature model is a theoretical framework used to understand the evolution and dynamics of species in complex ecosystems [Jensen 2018](https://iopscience.iop.org/article/10.1088/1361-6404/aaee8f/meta).
 This Rust implementation offers a fast and efficient simulation of the model, capturing the intricate relationships between individuals and species.

 ## Table of Contents